yaroslaff/ws-emit/README.md

 # WS-Emit

-WS-Emit is simple microservice app to send (backend-to-frontend, one way) instant signals from backend to frontend web applications running in browser. ws-emit handles CORS configuration and authentication mechanism for different *room-spaces*.
+WS-Emit is simple microservice app to send instant messages (websocket events) from backend to frontend web applications running in browser (one way). ws-emit handles CORS configuration and authentication mechanism for different *room-spaces*.

 Example usages:
 - ecommerce website may update prices, stock and orders information on page in realtime, without need to refresh.